Pembroke Welsh Corgi

 Training Milestones for Pembroke Welsh Corgi

-Successful training for Pembroke Welsh Corgi respects this breed's very good trainability profile and natural bold tendencies.
+Training results for a Pembroke Welsh Corgi depend on matching the method to the breed's real-world trainability profile and natural bold tendencies.
 Weeks one through four: focus on establishing trust and learning your Pembroke Welsh Corgi's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any breed-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Pembroke Welsh Corgi owners should expect the training journey to require patience given this breed's very good learning profile.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources